amitgoswami1027/CognitiveTechnology/Project01/README.md

 variable is passed within the operator itself.
 Avoid matching the input-link in the application rule to retrieve it.

 ####Project1.soar
-wm add I2 ^ItsTimeToLearSoar true visualize image-type jpg visualize architectural-wmes on
+wm add I2 ^ItsTimeToLearnSoar true visualize image-type jpg visualize architectural-wmes on